 - Member of the British Sociological Association;

-- Member of the Voluntary Sector Studies Network;
+- Steering Group and Member of the Voluntary Sector Studies Network;

-- Member of the Association for Research on Non-profit Organisations and Voluntary Action;
+- Publications Committe and Member of the Association for Research on Non-profit Organisations and Voluntary Action;

 - Member of the WRDTP Advanced Qualitative Methods Panel.